 Finding an APE

-MPH students may secure placements through either: (1) their own independent networking, (2) with faculty mentor support, or (2) through opportunities posted on Symplicity and Handshake.
+MPH students secure placements through either: (1) their own independent networking, (2) with faculty mentor support, or (3) through opportunities posted on Symplicity and Handshake.
 For more ways to find a project or internship, review the Internship and Job Search resources available on DASH.
-All potential opportunities should be discussed with your faculty mentor to ensure appropriateness for the APE requirement and your specific interests.

 Note: While many EMPH students are already working in the field of public health, it is expected that individuals elevate their professional careers by completing this degree; therefore, an experience that enhances the work in which students are already engaged is a key part of their education.